ChoojooK/GeekCentral/Networking/TCP.md

+# Understanding TCP (Transmission Control Protocol)

-TCP (Transmission Control Protocol) is one of the main protocols of the Internet Protocol Suite, which is commonly referred to as TCP/IP.
-It provides reliable, ordered, and error-checked delivery of data between applications running on hosts in a network.
-Here's an overview of TCP:
+**TCP (Transmission Control Protocol)** is a key protocol in the Internet Protocol (IP) suite, often referred to as **TCP/IP**.
+It ensures reliable, ordered, and error-checked delivery of data between applications running on networked devices.

+## Key Features of TCP:

+1. **Connection-Oriented**
-1. **Connection-Oriented Protocol**: TCP establishes a connection between the sender and receiver before transmitting data.
-This connection is a virtual circuit, ensuring reliable data transfer.
+   Before any data is sent, TCP establishes a connection between the sender and receiver, creating a virtual circuit.
+This ensures reliable communication.

-2. **Reliable Data Transmission**: TCP ensures that data transmitted from one end is received correctly and in the same order by the other end.
-It achieves this through sequence numbers, acknowledgments, and retransmissions.
+2. **Reliable Data Transmission**
+   TCP guarantees that data arrives correctly and in the right order.
+It uses sequence numbers, acknowledgments, and retransmissions to make sure no data is lost or corrupted.

+3. **Flow Control**
-3. **Flow Control**: TCP implements flow control mechanisms to prevent a fast sender from overwhelming a slow receiver.
-It uses sliding window protocols to regulate the amount of data sent before receiving acknowledgments.
+   TCP prevents a fast sender from overwhelming a slower receiver by using a sliding window protocol to control the amount of data sent before getting an acknowledgment.

+4. **Congestion Control**
-4. **Congestion Control**: TCP adapts to network congestion by adjusting the transmission rate based on network conditions.
-It uses algorithms like slow start, congestion avoidance, and fast retransmit to manage congestion and ensure fair bandwidth utilization.
+   To avoid network congestion, TCP adjusts the data transmission rate based on network conditions.
+Algorithms like slow start, congestion avoidance, and fast retransmit are used to ensure efficient use of bandwidth.

+5. **Full-Duplex Communication**
-5. **Full Duplex Communication**: TCP supports full-duplex communication, allowing data to be transmitted in both directions simultaneously.
+   TCP supports simultaneous data transmission in both directions, allowing for smooth two-way communication.

+6. **Three-Way Handshake**
-6. **Three-Way Handshake**: TCP uses a three-way handshake process to establish a connection between the sender and receiver.
-This process involves SYN (synchronize), SYN-ACK (synchronize-acknowledge), and ACK (acknowledge) segments to synchronize sequence numbers and negotiate connection parameters.
+   TCP uses a three-step process (SYN, SYN-ACK, ACK) to establish a connection and sync sequence numbers between the sender and receiver before transmitting data.

-7. **Connection Termination**: TCP employs a four-way handshake to gracefully terminate a connection.
-It involves FIN (finish), FIN-ACK (finish-acknowledge), and ACK segments exchanged between the sender and receiver.

-TCP is widely used in applications such as web browsing, email, file transfer, and remote administration.
-It provides a reliable and efficient communication mechanism over IP networks.
-However, TCP's reliability comes at the cost of higher overhead compared to UDP (User Datagram Protocol), another transport layer protocol in the TCP/IP suite.
+7. **Graceful Connection Termination**
+   When ending a connection, TCP uses a four-way handshake (FIN, FIN-ACK, ACK) to ensure both parties agree to terminate the session cleanly.

+## Why TCP?

+TCP is widely used for applications where reliable communication is critical, like:
+- Web browsing (HTTP/HTTPS)
+- Email (SMTP)
+- File transfers (FTP)
+- Remote administration (SSH, Telnet)

+While TCP ensures data integrity and reliability, it comes with more overhead than **UDP (User Datagram Protocol)**, which is faster but doesn't guarantee delivery or order.